-You can also allow your users to attach a document, PDF, powerpoint presentation, excel spreadsheet, and more.
-Simply check the file type options in the comment attachment settings.
+You can also allow your users to attach different file types, like a document, PDF, PowerPoint presentation, excel spreadsheet, and more by checking the file type option.

-After that head over to any post page on your WordPress site, and you will see an image upload field in the comments area like the screenshot below:
+After that, head over to any post page on your WordPress blog, and you will see an image upload field in the comments area like the screenshot below:

 All images uploaded by users are stored in your WordPress media library.
 If you want to delete an image uploaded by a user, then you need to go to Media » Library, locate the image, and then delete it.

 To further boost media capabilities in your comments, you can enable oEmbed support for comments in WordPress.
-This will allow your users to embed YouTube videos, tweets, flickr photos, and more alongside with the images they upload.
+This will allow your users to embed YouTube videos, tweets, Flickr photos, and more alongside the images they upload.

 We hope this article helped you learn how to allow users to upload images in WordPress comments.
 You may also want to see our tips on getting more comments on your WordPress blog posts, and how to start an online store.